krzysztofwujs/krzysztofwujs.github.io/src/pages/about.md

 ---
 Hello there, I'm Krzysztof Wujs!

 I am a Technical PM and hobbyist full-stack developer based in Poznań, Poland.
 My technical journey began in 2012 when I embarked on my computer science studies at Poznań University of Technology.
 In 2014, I commenced an internship as a Software Developer, which gradually evolved into a Product Owner role.
-This transition shaped my career path, blending technical development with product ownership, and ignited a passion for product development that continues to drive me today.
+This transition shaped my career path, blending software development with product ownership, and ignited a passion for product development that continues to drive me today.

-Throughout my career, I've successfully crafted and delivered a diverse range of solutions, including:
+Throughout my career, I've successfully builded and delivered a diverse range of solutions, including:
 - Ticketing and event management platform
 - Tournament platform for competetive gaming
 - CRM & Marketing automation system for hoteliers